-Craig has worked in local government (6 years) and regional development (16 years), including the last 14 years as CEO and Director of Regional Development for the Regional Development Australia Tasmania Committee.
-Over this period, Craig has worked with communities to support their strategic development, economic growth and improving social capacity.
+Craig has worked in local government (6 years) and regional development (18 years), including 15 years as CEO and Director of Regional Development for the Regional Development Australia Tasmania Committee.
+Over this period, Craig worked with communities to support their strategic development, economic growth and improving social capacity.

 Craig has a Bachelor of Commerce (Marketing and International Business), Master of Business Management, is a graduate of the Tasmanian Leaders Program, and has also been awarded a Diploma for successfully completing the AICD Company Directors course.

 Craig was an elected member with the Meander Valley Council for 9 years, including the last 7 as mayor, having stepped down in October 2018.

 Craig has strong networks across Tasmania and a good understanding of the opportunities and challenges that community’s face.
-He is President of the Rotary Club of Central Launceston and a board member of the Crimestoppers Tasmania, the Launceston Chamber of Commerce and the Launceston City Football Club and is an active hockey player.
+He is the immediate Past President of the Rotary Club of Central Launceston and a board member of Crimestoppers Tasmania, the Launceston Chamber of Commerce and the Launceston City Football Club.
+He is also an active hockey player.